dlomsak/regex-deriv/README.md

 Goals
 -----
 The main goal is to provide a regex library that supports regular operations that are usually absent (e.g., intersection) and avoids backtracking and extra-regular features (e.g., back matching) to avoid exponential blowups.
-While the Thompson caching NFA construction is a well-known way to achieve this, the state space can get large.
+While the Thompson caching NFA construction is a well-known way to achieve this, the state space can get large and it is not necessary to construct an automaton to perform matching using derivatives.

 Features
 -------